TimA314/JiyouJS/README.md

-A Nostr Client built using React.js and MaterialUI
+A Nostr Client built using React.js and MaterialUI  (WIP)